Buyer FAQ

 Q: What Items do you accept at Grand Forks Auction House?

-Antiques and collectibles - Including china, fine art, antique items, jewelry etc.
+Antiques and Collectibles - Including china, fine art, antique items, jewelry etc.

 Equipment and Tools - May include cars, trucks, as well as commercial and household tools.

-Specialty auctions such as Estate, foreclosure, liquidation - This may be the best option for a large number of items.
+Specialty Auctions such as Estate, Foreclosure, Liquidation - This may be the best option for a large number of items.
 We can either bring items to our storage facilities, or leave items on site and organize on-site pickup at the conclusion of the auction.

 Q: What is your selling cost?